Private Benefits in Public Offerings: Tax Receivable Agreements in IPOs

 Date Written: September 3, 2017

-Ten years ago, TRAs were almost never used in IPOs.
+Prior to 2005, TRAs were almost never used in IPOs.
 Today they have become commonplace, changing the landscape of the IPO market in ways that are likely to become even more pronounced in the future.
 This Article traces the history of various iterations of TRAs and shows that a new generation of more aggressive TRAs has recently developed.
-Although TRAs were historically used only for a small subset of companies with a certain tax profile, the new generation of innovative and aggressive TRAs can be used by virtually any company conducting an IPO, making it likely that TRAs will continue to spread across the IPO market.
+Although TRAs were historically used only for a small subset of companies with a certain tax profile, the new generation of innovative and aggressive TRAs can be used by virtually any company conducting an IPO, greatly expanding the potential use of TRAs.

 Keywords: tax, tax receivable agreements, IPOs, supercharged IPOs